 Shall not limit the exercise of end-users’ rights

 With regard to characteristics of IAS, agreeing on tariffs for specific data volumes and speeds of the IAS would not represent a limitation of the exercise of the end-users’ rights (ref.
 Recital 7).
-Moreover, BEREC considers that end-users’ rights are likely to be unaffected, at least in the case that data volume and speed characteristics are applied in an application-agnostic way (refer to paragraph 34a).
+Moreover, BEREC considers that end-users’ rights are likely to be unaffected, at least in the case that data volume, speed characteristics and pricing are applied in an application-agnostic way (refer to paragraphs 34a and 35).
 The same assumption applies to offering different speeds for different IAS subscriptions, including in the case of mobile IAS subscriptions.

 34a.
 In these Guidelines, “application-agnostic” means that the treatment of traffic is independent of application.
 Under Article 3(2), where the ISP provides more than one level of QoS, application-agnostic implies that any application may populate any QoS level as selected by the end-user.
 Under Article 3(3), where the ISP provides more than one “category of traffic”, application-agnostic implies that the treatment of traffic within each category is independent of application.